pytask-dev/pytask/docs/source/how_to_guides/bp_complex_task_repetitions.md

 objects like in the example above, you ensure that the names of dimensions are included in all downstream tasks.

-Thus, you can simply call pytask with the following expression to execute all tasks related to the logit model.
+Thus, you can simply call [`pytask -k`](../commands/build.md#options) with the following expression to execute all tasks related to the logit model.

 ```console
 pytask -k logit